 However, the absence of a simultaneous 2-player mode is the most dumbfounding exclusion.
 Considering the game stuck to its 16-bit roots in every other way, there is no good reason for its absence here.
 The 2-player mode alone justified the existence of Road Rash II, so removing it also removes any reason whatsoever for someone to own or even care about this already inferior sequel.

-I never played this during the Nineties because it was an NTSC-U exclusive, but it seems I lucked out seeing how awful it is now.
+I never played this during the Nineties because it was an NTSC-U exclusive, but seeing how awful it is now, I’m actually thankful.
 Road Rash Sega CD is just a more expensive and less feature-packed version of Road Rash 3, only with loading times and a missing 2-player mode thrown into the bargain.
-It may share assets with the 3DO original, but underneath this is a hollow demake with none of the ambition or care that a constrained design can show us.
+It may share assets with the 3DO original, but underneath this is a hollow demake showing none of the ambition or care you’d reasonably expect.